 Among the thriving wildlife in Alaska, the bears are the most popular and one of the things people really search for when visiting the last frontier.
-With 50 000 black bears and 35 000 brown bears living in the Alaskan wilderness, you could think it would be easy, but in fact, you usually don’t just encounter them; you need to search for them and know where to go.
+With 50 000 black bears and 35 000 brown bears living in the Alaskan wilderness, you could think it would be easy, but you usually don’t just encounter them; you need to search for them and know where to go.
 Or you can take a bear tour in Alaska.

 A few of these national parks are well-known and could easily make this list on their own, such as Denali, Glacier Bay, and Kenai Fjords.
 Denali is known for its amazing flying tours, while Kenai Fjords has wonderful cruise tours.

 Denali National Park is possibly the most famous Alaskan National Park and a mandatory visit in any Alaska road trip itinerary.
 With more than 400 000 visitors, it’s the most popular and the easiest to reach.
 There are some amazing tours to see this NP.
 Denali is amazing to see wildlife like brown bears, caribou, Dall sheep, wolves, and moose.
 It’s also home to the highest mountain peak in North America, Denali Mountain (previously Mount McKinley).

 If we include the National preserve, it becomes more than 13M acres, six times larger than the much more famous Yellowstone.
 As usual, when it comes to size, nothing beats Alaska.
 Seven of the ten biggest National Parks in the USA are in Alaska.

 Being bought from Russia

 The Russians were the first European power to settle in Alaska at the beginning of the 18th century when the Russian Czar Peter the Great dispatched Vitus Bering to explore the Alaskan coast.
-Russia had a keen interest in this region, which was rich in natural resources and lightly inhabited.
+Russia was keenly interested in this region, which was rich in natural resources and lightly inhabited.
 Those early settlements were known as Russian America and spanned through the territory that later became Alaska.